breatheco-de/exercise-pop-baloons-javascript/README.md

-# Pop Balloons game using Javascript and the DOM (a little)
+# 🎈🎊 Pop Balloons game using Javascript, HTML/CSS

 This is an amazing game to practice HTML, CSS and a little Javascript.
 The game goal is to POP al the balloons by clicking on them.

-# Instructions
+# 📝 Instructions

 ![Balloon Pop Game with HTML/CSS and Javascript](./preview.gif)